Szelbi/satellites/README.md

-### Satelite-list project build on php8.1 and symfony 6.3
+### Satelite-list project build on PHP 8.2 and Symfony 6.3

 ## Requirements
 - docker